- Download your Invoice/Fee Account

 If you already have a Flinders University ID card, then you can obtain a 2014 enrolment sticker from the locations listed above.
 During Orientation Week, stickers are available from the Enrolment Services tent on the Plaza.

 Note: If you only have semester 2 enrolment, your student ID card will be available in July 2014.

-Public transport information can be found at the getting to Flinders site or at the Adelaide Metro website.
-Information on car pooling, car parking and parking permits is available at the Parking on Campus website.
+Public transport information can be found at the Getting to Flinders page or at the Adelaide Metro website.
+Information on car pooling, car parking and parking permits is available at the Parking on Campus page.

 A wide range of University, government and non-government scholarships are available to students.
 Selection is normally based on academic merit and demonstrated need.
-See the Scholarships@Flinders website for more information.
+See the Scholarships website for more information.

 Keep your contact details up-to-dateKeep your personal details on the Student Information System up-to-date at all times, in particular your address, telephone number and emergency contacts.